kennethgoodman/Columbia-E4579/README.md

 gunicorn -b 0.0.0.0:8000 project:__init__
 ```

-and then in another terminal to test that it is working:
+Then in another terminal to test that it is working:
 ```bash
 $ curl localhost:8000/ping
 ```